Lucas-Code27/Astroblast-Redux/README.md

 You are free to use, modify, and redistribute the art and sound effects.

 **Music:**
-The music peovided in the game was peoduced my Kevin Macleod with a license where you must credit him in your game if you use his music
+The music provided in the game was produced my Kevin Macleod with a license where you must credit him in your game if you use his music

 ### How To Install:
 You can clone the game and then open the project in godot